SequentMicrosystems/8relay-rpi/python/README.md

 # lib8relay

-This is the python library to control the [8relay](https://sequentmicrosystems.com/index.php?route=product/product&path=33&product_id=50) 8-Relay Stackable Card for Raspberry Pi.
+This is the python library to control the [8-RELAYS Stackable Card for Raspberry Pi](https://sequentmicrosystems.com/product/8-relays-stackable-card-for-raspberry-pi/).

 ## Install